luismcsoul/the-sustainable-republic/README.md

 54. A second level of water needed for cooking and human and household maintenance will be charged at cost of production.

 55. In a third level, the consumption will be subtiered, where greater consumption would be taxed at a greater rate (with the intention to discourage waste, reduce overconsumption and on contrary incentivize self moderation).

+55.b.
+The charges for sewage system will be calculated as mirroring the water consumption adjusted to the total operational cost of the operator.

+55.c.
+A similar tiered tax charges will be applied for the other utilities: gas, electricity, telecommunications, etc.
 -
 .
 ## PROPERTY TAX: "Base of the concept of life state"